Onions and tears – are they linked? Let’s explore this age-old culinary mystery and debunk the myths about onions and eye damage.

 Yes, wearing goggles or glasses can create a barrier between your eyes and the onion’s gas, reducing the amount of irritants reaching your eyes.

-5. Are sweet onions less likely to cause eye irritation?
+5. Are sweet onions or other varieties less likely to cause eye irritation?

 No, the variety of onion (sweet or otherwise) does not impact the release of eye-irritating gas.
 All onions contain the same compounds that cause tear production.

-6. Does cutting onions under running water prevent eye irritation?
+6. Does cutting onions under running water prevent eye irritation or as much fluid release?

 No, cutting onions under running water does not prevent eye irritation.
 The gas released by onions is volatile and cannot be washed away.